simonmichael/hledger/doc/SPEC-lots.md

 A definite cost basis (used for a fully resolved lot) has all fields present except cbLabel which is only present when needed for uniqueness.
 A partial cost basis (used as a lot selector or during inference) may have any fields missing.

-## Lotful commodities and accounts
+## Lotful commodities

-Commodities and/or accounts can be declared as lotful, by adding a "lots" tag to their declaration.
+Commodities can be declared as lotful, by adding a "lots" tag to their declaration.
 This signifies that their postings always involve a cost basis and lots, so these should be inferred if not written explicitly.

+Lotfulness is a property of commodities only, not accounts: a commodity is lot-tracked everywhere or nowhere, so lots can't leak into untracked accounts.
+A "lots" tag on an account declaration does not declare lotfulness; it sets the account's reduction method (see below), and requires a method value (a valueless account lots: tag is an error, reported by journalCheckLotsTagValues).
+For tracking a commodity's lots in only some accounts, the recommended style is manual cost basis annotations with no lots tag.
+(A per-account opt-out such as `lots: none` was considered and deferred: it would serve only the tracked-everywhere-with-exceptions case, and can be added compatibly later if there is demand.)

 (In future, we may also recognise some common commodity symbols as lotful, even without the lots tag.)

 ## Inferring cost basis from transacted cost

-In postings with a positive amount, involving a lotful commodity or account, which have a transacted cost but no explicit cost basis annotation, or an empty cost basis annotation (`{}`), we infer a cost basis from the transacted cost.
+In postings with a positive amount, involving a lotful commodity, which have a transacted cost but no explicit cost basis annotation, or an empty cost basis annotation (`{}`), we infer a cost basis from the transacted cost.